cristicmf/dao/docs/Permission_Analysis.md

 If we look at the `Destructible` contract on its own, we see that is `conditionally working`.
 We need to add the same conditions as we did with `DefaultDougEnabled`, namely:

 *For the contract to work, the owner address must be the address of a proper, existing external account, or a contract that has the code needed to call the destroy function and is itself a working contract.*

-Since `Destructible` will work indefinitely if the address meets the conditions, the contract (on its own) is `conditionally working`.

 Note that we could eliminate the condition and make it `working` (`perfect` even) by changing it to this instead: